 Beware – some insurance policy’s exclude rot even when it’s the result of an insured event!

-Let us take care of everything for you!
+Dealing with a joist repair claim can be complicated – let us take care of everything for you!

 Carrying out joist repairs can involve a lot more work than you may think.
 For instance, if the joists are on the first floor of the property, it might be necessary to remove the ceiling below and/or the sub floor above the damaged area.
 As a result, ceilings and floors will require renewal.
 This usually involves plastering, re-decorating and plumbing.
 As insurance claim builders, we provide a wide range of property repair services.
 We have a professional team of plasters, painters & decorators, tilers, plumbers, electricians, carpenters, flooring fitters etc. So, why not let IC Assist handle your claim and all associated re-reinstatement works required?
 (There is no charge for managing your claim, providing our contractors carry out the repairs.)
 You can see more pictures of floor joist restoration and all other associated repairs on our Facebook page.

 Call 0800 4337 290 to book a FREE assessment of your water damaged joists.